32bikram/SQL/joins.md

 Every pair where `A.id = B.id` is included.

-The JOIN type then decides what happens to rows that did **not** find a match.
+The JOIN type then decides what happens to rows that did **not** find a match. (`CROSS JOIN` skips this step entirely — there's no condition to fail.)

 ---

-## 12. Final Cheat Sheet
+## 15. Final Cheat Sheet

 **INNER JOIN**
 ```sql